Eating from the earth is great for your body, mind, and overall health.

-Veganism has been around thousands of years, but it’s only now going mainstream.
+Veganism has been around for thousands of years, but it’s only now going mainstream.
 Why?
 The research is clear: It’s better for your body, mind, and overall health.
-In fact, The Economist named 2019 “the year of the vegan.”
+In fact, The Economist named 2019 "the year of the vegan."

 That’s great news for people who rely on Kate Farms for sole-source nutrition—all our formulas are vegan, meaning they’re plant-based and free of animal products.
 But they also provide huge benefits for those who use our formulas as supplemental nutrition.